HappyKid117/caesar-cracker/README.md

 ## Input

-A string of characters containing only small case letters or spaces
+A string of characters containing only lowercase letters (for .c file / for .py file only uppercase letters) or spaces

 Example: